Yelena Drapeko: Career

 On 19 December 1999 Drapeko was elected to the State Duma of the Russian Federation of the III convocation from the Communist Party of the Russian Federation in the Federal district.

 On 7 December 2003, she became a deputy of the State Duma of the Russian Federation of the IV convocation on the list of the Communist Party.
 In 2004 she was expelled from the Communist Party, remained an independent deputy.
 In early 2007 she joined Gennady Semigin's People's Patriotic Union Rodina faction, and in mid-2007 she joined Alexander Babakov's A Just Russia – Rodina faction.

 On 2 December 2007 she was elected to the State Duma of the Russian Federation of the V convocation from the Party A Just Russia Party.

 On the 4 December 2011 she was elected to the State Duma of the Russian Federation of the VI convocation from the Party A Just Russia.

 In 2016-2021 she was a deputy of the State Duma of the Russian Federation of the VII convocation from A Just Russia.

 Since 19 September 2021 she is a Deputy of the State Duma of the Russian Federation of the VIII convocation.
 She was elected from the Party A Just Russia – Patriots – For Truth.

+Initiatives

+In 2022, against the backdrop of Russia’s invasion of Ukraine, she proposed designating Valery Meladze as a foreign agent.
+In March 2022, following the withdrawal of Hollywood companies from Russia, Elena Drapeko proposed replacing Western films in Russian distribution with Chinese, Indian, Kazakh, and Uzbek films.

+In March 2024, as part of a group of deputies, she submitted a bill to parliament that would restrict library access to books by foreign agents or by individuals included in the register of extremists and terrorists.